rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/certificate-rotation/_index.md

 ---
-title: Rotate Certificates for RKE clusters
-shortTitle: Certificate Rotation
+title: Certificate Rotation
-weight: 2225
+weight: 2245
 ---

-## Certificate Rotation

-As of v2.2, you can rotate certificates for RKE clusters in Rancher.
-You can chose to:

-- Rotate Certificate for all cluster components.
-- Rotate Certificates for a specific component.
-- Rotate CA certificates.

-To rotate certificates for your cluster, open the **Global** view, make sure the **Clusters** tab is selected, and then select **Ellipsis (...) > Rotate Certificates** for the cluster that you want to rotate certificate.

-### Certificate rotation for all cluster components
+_Available as of v2.2.0_

+By default, Kubernetes clusters require certificates and Rancher launched Kubernetes clusters have certificates automatically generated for them.

+> **Note:** Even though the RKE CLI can use custom certificates for the Kubernetes cluster components, Rancher currently doesn't allow the ability to upload these in Rancher Launched Kubernetes clusters. hen generating certificates, the cluster certificates are set to expire after 1 year and the CA certificate expires after 10 years.
+Rotating these certificates are important before the certificates expire as well as if a certificate is compromised.

-Certificates can be rotated for the following kubernetes cluster components:
+After the certificates are rotated, the Kubernetes components are automatically restarted.
+Certificates can be rotated for the following services:

 - etcd
 - kubelet